European Electric Skateboard Regulations 2026

 - Czech Republic

 Germany (€70 fine + confiscation), Netherlands (€400 fine) and Austria.
-Use on private land only.
+For use on private land only.

 - Germany